210222-reston-java-msa/demos/week4/README.md

 11. What is the lifecycle of a component?
 List some lifecycle hooks:

-    > There are 8 different stages in the component lifecycle.
-Every stage is called as lifecycle hook event.
+    - There are 8 different stages in the component lifecycle.
+    - Every stage is called as lifecycle hook event.
 So, we can use these hook events in different phases of our application to obtain control of the components.
-Since a component is a TypeScript class, every component must have a constructor method.
-The constructor of the component class executes, first, before the execution of any other lifecycle hook events.
+    - LiefeCycleHooks include: ngOnInit, ngOnDestroy, ngDoChecks(), ngAfterViewInit()

 12. What is a directive and what are the different types?
 How to tell these directives apart with syntax?